velopert/react-webpack2-skeleton/README.md

    - Code splitting
    - Server rendering with express

+> babel-loader configuration is same as create-react-app

-> Code Splitting only works in production mode
+> code splitting only works in production mode

 ## Requirement